German sentence structure: Inversion

 "Gelaufen bin ich!"
 'I ran!' – stressed "gelaufen"/'ran' (i.e., "Run is what I did!")

+Equal main clauses

+Verb-second is retained also in the subsequent elements of equal main clauses which are recognizable by their conjunctions, especially: und ('and'), oder ('or'), aber ('but'), sondern ('but rather'), doch ('though'), jedoch ('however'), denn ('because').

+Unlike the synonymous but (in standard German) subordinating weil/da, denn cannot introduce the entire sentence.

 Interrogative sentences

 Questions are generally divided into yes–no questions and wh-questions.

 Specific questions are similar to inverted statements.
 They begin with a question word, which is followed by the conjugated verb, followed by the subject (if there is one), and then the rest of the sentence.

 Was machst du jetzt? ("What are you doing now?")